nlfiedler/enenra/README.md

 1. For **Key** type, select the **JSON** key option, then select **Create**.
 The file automatically downloads to your computer.
 1. Put the `*.json` file you just downloaded in a directory of your choosing.
 This directory must be private, but accessible to your application.

+## Security

+The credentials file must be readable by the application, but should not be readable by casual users.
+Likewise, it is possible, if the server process crashes, that the private keys will end up in the log file (they are an argument to the API, after all).
+As such, the log files should be protected from unintended exposure to third parties.

 ## License

 [BSD 3-Clause](https://opensource.org/licenses/BSD-3-Clause), see the `LICENSE` file.